psu13/mutable-hakyll/posts/why-soccer-is-better-than-your-favorite-sport.md

 Again, I think some of this feeling is just the relative novelty of my experience, but I feel like the drama in the Premier League is unmatched.
 Certainly this year was crazy in ways I have never seen in other sports.
-Every game seemed to stakes.
+Every game seemed to have high stakes of some kind.
 More teams fired their head coaches than did not fire their coaches. _Several_ teams fired their managers _several_ times.
 It was unreal.

-And then on top of all of this was the relegation drama, the drama of the evil empire of Man City just inevitably chasing down Arsenal and crushing them and everyone else to win the league.
+And then on top of all of this was the relegation drama, the drama of the evil Death Star of a Man City team just inevitably chasing down Arsenal and crushing them and everyone else to win the league.

 And _then_ on top of all _that_ is Peter Drury and his buttery delivery making even a throwaway game between Man City and a bottom feeder into the thing that you _must_ watch